dcolina900lbs/com.900lbs.filedata/README.md

-# Controly
+# File Data

-A collection of abstract classes to handle UI management on data-driven systems.
+A simple package that introduces file data entities, which serve as reference objects to non-serialized objects in the Unity editor.